brookiebyte/TikTakToe/README.md

 # TikTakToe
-Babe is teaching me to git
+Seth is teaching Brooklyn how to use git